cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding.md

 -   Embedding UiTPAS prices

 ## Embedding result bodies
-By default the API endpoints only return a list of links to the individual search results.
+By default the search API endpoints only return a list of links to the individual search results.

 To get the actual bodies of the results, there are two options:
 -   Loop over the results yourself and perform GET requests using the given URLs